• Skip to primary navigation

 Instructions

-• Bring 6 quarts of water to boil in a large pot.
+• Bring 6 quarts of water to a boil in a large pot.
 Add pasta and return to boil.
 Lower heat and cook about 10 minutes, stirring frequently to keep from sticking.
 Drain and keep warm.

 • While the pasta is cooking, bring the vegetable broth to a boil in a saucepan and add the cauliflower, potatoes, raw cashews, garlic, and mustard.
 Lower the heat to simmer, cover and cook until the cauliflower and potatoes are fork tender, about 15-20 minutes.
 Do not drain.